Nataliya Kiselova: Speaker of the National Assembly

 On 22 April, Kiselova appeared at a game of local football club CSKA Sofia wearing the club's jersey, which was showing its sponsor, the gambling company Winbet.
 Her appearance in the jersey led to calls by DSB leader, Atanas Atanasov, for her resignation as it violated a rulebook provision banning the advertisement of gambling by MPs.
 Kiselova has denied the existence of a problem with her wearing the jersey, and has called for a broader discussion about the influence of gambling companies within the sports industry.

-On 12 May, President Radev submitted a proposal for a referendum on the adoption of the Euro in 2026 to the National Assembly.
+On 12 May, President Rumen Radev submitted a proposal for a referendum on the adoption of the Euro in 2026 to the National Assembly.
 Kiselova decided to return the proposed referendum to the presidency, motivating her decision by its potential anti-constitutionality.
 She expressed support for the countries ascension into the Eurozone.
 Further, she criticised President Radev for his obstruction of key appointments within the security services.
 Kiselova further denied Radev's claims that Peevski had influence over the Zhelyazkov government.

 On 25 September, the parliamentary group of Revival formally announced they would start collecting signatures to initiate Kiselova's removal.
 The initiative for Kiselova's removal had previously also been proposed by DSB.
 PP and MECh both confirmed they would support Revival's initiative.
 Kiselova stated that she was "not worried" about the procedure, and denied claims of prejudice.

 On 14 October, GERB leader, Boyko Borisov, unexpectedly called for Kiselova's removal, stating that it was time for a new chairperson to be elected and criticising her for her frequent participation in public events.
 Kiselova's replacement with another figure, specifically selected from GERB, was supported by DPS leader, Delyan Peevski.
 She was defended by BSP chairman, Atanas Zafirov who stated that he had not heard any substantive criticisms of Kiselova's work.
-Kiselova stated that she was ready to resign, if it was in the interests of maintaining a stable majority.
+Kiselova stated that she was ready to resign if it was in the interests of maintaining a stable majority.

 On 21 October, GERB and ITN officially confirmed that they wished for the removal of Kiselova and the election of a new chairperson on a rotational principle.
 After BSP accepted the proposal, Nataliya Kiselova formally resigned on 29 October.
+Following the resignation of the Zhelyazkov government on 12 December 2025, as a result of the 2025 Bulgarian protests, Kiselova argued that the decision for her resignation was an event that undermined relations inside the governing coalition.

+BSP–OL Parliamentary Leader

+On 11 February, National Assembly chairwoman Raya Nazaryan announced that Kiselova had been elected as the chairwoman of the BSP-United Left parliamentary group, replacing Dragomir Stoynev.